JacobJoergensen/PiperLang/CONTRIBUTING.md

 ## What is PiperLang?

-PiperLang is a compact and efficient PHP framework designed to provide localization capacities for web applications.
-It features cookie and session-based language detection, dynamic pluralization, variable substitution in translations, and number, currency, and date formatting in accordance with the set language.
-PiperLang is based on PHP 8.3 and is currently in a Beta stage.
-It is a work in progress and should not be used in production applications at the moment.
+PiperLang is a compact and efficient PHP framework designed to provide localization capacities for your web application.
+With features supporting cookie and session-based locale detection, dynamic pluralization, variable substitution in translations, and number, currency and date formatting in accordance with the set locale.
+PiperLang is based on PHP 8.3!

 ## How Can I Contribute?